 If you ever notice that the side wall of your tire has a bubble or bulge, a tire bulge indicates that your tire has suffered irrevocable damage.
 Read on to look for what is tire bulges, what causes tire bulges, is safe to drive with tire bulges.
-And how we can fix and get rid of this hazard.
+And how we can fix and prevent tire bulges and get rid of this hazard.

 It would be best if you watched out for a potentially dangerous thing regarding your tires.
 Now, you’re driving your car down, hitting a big pothole, or your tire hits a curb.
 Now that impact causes damage to the tire structure the internal structure of the tire.

 And when that damage occurs, it weakens the entire structure at that tiny spot, and when that happens, it forms a small bump on the outside edge of the tire right, which is visible now.

 If you ignore that bump and keep on driving your car, what happens is, especially at like high speeds like when you’re going on the highway, that weak structure of the tire combined